-- A. For Team Championships: Immediately after the game, an NCAA drug-testing crew member will provide the institutional representative with a list of student-athletes who have been selected for drug testing. - A. For All Cases: At the time of notification, the student-athlete will be instructed to read and sign a drug-testing notification form.
+- A. For Team Championships: Immediately after the game, an NCAA drug-testing crew member will provide the institutional representative with a list of student-athletes who have been selected for drug testing. - A. For Individual/Team Championships: An official drug-testing courier will notify student-athletes of their selection for drug testing, usually on completion of the student-athlete's event, session or day of competition.
+The student-athlete then informs an institutional representative from his/her institution before proceeding to the drug-testing site. - A. For All Cases: At the time of notification, the student-athlete will be instructed to read and sign a drug-testing notification form.